MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 You'll want to download and install the latest version of the [C++/WinRT Visual Studio Extension (VSIX)](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).

 - The VSIX extension gives you C++/WinRT project and item templates in Visual Studio, so that you can get started with C++/WinRT development.
 - In addition, it gives you Visual Studio native debug visualization (natvis) of C++/WinRT projected types; providing an experience similar to C# debugging.
 Natvis is automatic for debug builds.
-You can opt into it release builds by defining the symbol WINRT_NATVIS.
+For more info, see [Visual Studio native debug visualization for C++/WinRT](./natvis.md).

 The Visual Studio project templates for C++/WinRT are described in the sections below.
 When you create a new C++/WinRT project with the latest version of the VSIX extension installed, the new C++/WinRT project automatically installs the [Microsoft.Windows.CppWinRT NuGet package](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/).
 The **Microsoft.Windows.CppWinRT** NuGet package provides C++/WinRT build support (MSBuild properties and targets), making your project portable between a development machine and a build agent (on which only the NuGet package, and not the VSIX extension, is installed).